orbit-online/ssh-sudo.sh/README.md

 the commands that are passed to `ssh_sudo`.
 All 3 files are deleted after the commands have completed.

+## Security

-Throughout this entire process, the sudo password is only ever transmitted to the remote (and any child process) via stdin piping, meaning it will not be visible in the processlist as an argument at any point in time and is _never_ saved to disk.
+The sudo password is only ever transmitted to the remote (and any child process) via stdin piping, meaning it will not be visible in the processlist as an argument at any point in time and is _never_ saved to disk.

+None of the [variables](#variables) need to be exported, meaning none of the childprocesses your script runs will be able to see the sudo password.

-### Performance
+## Performance

 Performance can be increased considerably by using an SSH control master: